envil/redescription-mining-code/sphinx/siren-web/use_cases.rst

 ===================================

 .. note::
-   In this third example we consider non-geospatial data, namely from the DBLP Computer Science Bibliography.
+   In this third example, we consider non-geospatial data, namely from the DBLP Computer Science Bibliography.

 Data
 -----